Odoacer: Before Italy

-The earliest supposed recorded event which is more certainly about Odoacer the future king, was shortly before he arrived in Italy.
-Eugippius, in his Life of Saint Severinus, records how a group of barbarians on their way to Italy had stopped to pay their respects to the holy man.
+Another early recorded event which is more certainly about Odoacer the future king, was shortly before he arrived in Italy.
+Eugippius, in his Life of Saint Severinus, records how a group of barbarians on their way to Italy stopped to pay their respects to the holy man.
 Odoacer, at the time "a young man, of tall figure, clad in poor clothes", learned from Severinus that he would one day become famous.
 Despite the fact that Odoacer was an Arian Christian and Severinus was Catholic, the latter left a deep impression on him.
 When Odoacer took his leave, Severinus made one final comment which proved prophetic: "Go to Italy, go, now covered with mean hides; soon you will make rich gifts to many."

 Leader of the foederati

 By 470, Odoacer had become an officer in what remained of the Roman Army.
 Although Jordanes writes of Odoacer as invading Italy "as leader of the Sciri, the Heruli and allies of various races", modern writers describe him as being part of the Roman military establishment, based on John of Antioch's statement that Odoacer was on the side of Ricimer at the beginning of his battle with the emperor Anthemius in 472.
-In his capacity as a soldier suddenly pitted against Anthemius, since he had switched sides to join with Ricimer, Odoacer had "hastened the emperor's downfall."
+Odoacer is said to have "hastened the emperor's downfall", since he switched sides to join with Ricimer.
+Procopius describes him as one of the Emperor's bodyguards, only agreeing to this position if placed in charge of them.

-When Orestes was in 475 appointed Magister militum and patrician by the Western Roman Emperor Julius Nepos, Odoacer became head of the Germanic foederati of Italy (the ScirianHerulic foederati).
+When Orestes was in 475 appointed Magister militum and patrician by the Western Roman Emperor Julius Nepos, Odoacer became head of the barbarian foederati military forces of Italy.
 Under the command of Orestes were significant contingents of Germanic peoples made up mostly of Rugii and Heruli tribesmen.
 Before the end of that year Orestes had rebelled and driven Nepos from Italy.
 Orestes then proclaimed his young son Romulus the new emperor as Romulus Augustus, called "Augustulus" (31 October).
 At this time, Odoacer was a soldier rising through the ranks.
-However, Nepos reorganized his court in Salona, Dalmatia and received homage and affirmation from the remaining fragments of the Western Empire beyond Italy and, most importantly, from Constantinople, which refused to accept Augustulus, Zeno having branded him and his father as traitors and usurpers.
+However, Nepos reorganized his court in Salona in Dalmatia, and received homage and affirmation from the remaining fragments of the Western Empire beyond Italy and, most importantly, from Constantinople, which refused to accept Augustulus, Zeno having branded him and his father as traitors and usurpers.